La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

       - definition: Caused by/with the physical cause of X, Y (where X is the cause and Y is the effect).
       - examples:
         - 1:
-          - lojban: Ri'a le carvi mi na klama le zarci
+          - lojban: ri'a le nu carvi kei  mi na ku klama le zarci
           - translation: Because of the rain, I don't go to the store.
 - ri'i:
   - definitions: